 The only change I was going to make to her plan was to not do the separate “breadboard” ends because I wasn’t confident I could attach them securely.
 I made up my list and headed to the lumber yard.
 For the base legs and trusses, I used pressure treated 4x4s, and for the top untreated pine.
 In total, for all the wood, screws, stain, and taxes it came to only $195!
 I was super excited and couldn’t wait to start building!

 My husband was out for the day and I didn’t want to wait til the next day to get started when he could help me.
 But the boards were long and awkward to handle alone so I really needed a helper.
 Luckily, my youngest was home and loves to help out.
 Well, he did way more than help carry wood – he ended up pretty much building the whole thing!
 I did all the cutting with the table saw, and gave him direction on how to use the tools and he just took it from there.
 It was a great mother-son bonding afternoon! 🙂

 While we were getting ready to attach the top boards to the table, we heard the most wonderful sound a 12 year old boy can hear on a warm summer day.

 Why does overpriced ice cream from a truck always taste so much better than coming from your freezer?
 The ice cream man’s timing was perfect, an ice cream break was just what we needed!

 It took us about 3 hours to make the table from start to finish including an ice cream break.

 We decided to tackle the benches the next day, they are basically the same thing, only smaller.
 We were better at it now, so we were able to make both benches in about 3 hours.

-Add in another hour to fill the holes, sand the whole project down, and stain it, it took us about 7 hours all together to finish it.
+Add in another hour to fill the holes, sand the whole project down, and stain it, it took us about 7 hours altogether to finish it.
 This is a seriously stable table.
-It is super heavy so I will be able to leave it out year round with no fear – tropical storms and nor’easters aren’t going to move this sucker!
+It is super heavy so I will be able to leave it out year-round with no fear – tropical storms and nor’easters aren’t going to move this sucker!

 Tommy was really excited when I suggested we sign our work